Tech Duel

 Already have an account?
 Sign in1 personalized report uses 1 credit · Credit packs from $10 · No subscription required

-Common questions about Cursor vs Vue
+Common questions about Svelte vs Vue

 Svelte has more GitHub stars than Vue.
 Does that mean it is more popular?